Tokyo is my favourite city that I have been to. A big statement to make, but it’s just so good.

 The whole area has loads of shops and is very youth-centric.
 It’s kind of hard to take photos without some youngsters flashing the peace sign 🙂

 Getting back into the city high speed pace of life, I started wondering what took me so long to get back to Tokyo.

 Tokyo is epic.

-Going with the flow of the street life I ended up in Shibuya, where I had been the day before when arriving (and where I had written my first post here).
+Going with the flow of the street life I ended up in Shibuya again where I had been the day before when arriving.

-Watching the chaos of the famous Shibuya Crossing for a while I then walked around the area for a while before being totally knackered and going back to my friends apartment nearby to crash.
+Watching the chaos of the famous Shibuya crossing for a while I then walked around the area before being totally knackered and going back to my friends apartment nearby to crash.

 Well I don’t know about the mercy part, but it’s a very atmospheric place, with the occasional chants going on, incense burning, people in traditional clothes, and a nearby small beautiful Japanese style garden.